Fatima has a broad public law and civil liberties practice, with a focus on state accountability.

 Protester acquitted of criminal damage, having glued their hands to the window of an Oxford Circus store.

-Fatima is building a practice in the Special Immigration Appeal Commission, and is currently junior counsel on a high profile deprivation of citizenship case.
+Fatima is building a practice in the Special Immigration Appeal Commission and is currently junior counsel on a high profile deprivation of citizenship case.
 She also advises on actions against the state in cases arising out of the unlawful use of counter-terrorism powers.
+She has a particular interest in privacy law and surveillance.

 Fatima’s background in counter-terrorism law makes her suited for instruction in such cases.
 She previously worked with the former Independent Reviewer of Terrorism Legislation to review the operation of the Terrorism Acts as well as their impact on community and individual rights.
-She also reviewed the use of terrorism laws by counter-terrorism police during the investigations into the Westminster Bridge, London Bridge and Manchester Arena attacks of 2017.
+As part of her role, she reviewed the use of terrorism law powers by counter-terrorism police during the investigations into the Westminster Bridge, London Bridge and Manchester Arena attacks of 2017.